Black Friday 2018 Sales Volumes Trending High, May Be Best Season Seen By Retailers In Years

 Not only have online sales looked strong, but it seems that more people have shopped already at this point of the season when compared to last year, and those who have shopped have spent more money.
 In addition, those who still plan to buy this season are higher in number than at this point last year.

 Black Friday has been shifting in recent years, with many retailers starting their sales on Thanksgiving Day or even earlier.
-Online sales reportedly hit $2.4 billion on Wednesday, the day before the holiday, which is more than 30 up from 2017.
-Another $1.75 billion was spend on Thanksgiving Day itself by early evening, another significant increase over last year.
+Online sales reportedly hit $2.4 billion on Wednesday, the day before the holiday, which is more than 30 percent up from 2017.
+Another $1.75 billion was spent on Thanksgiving day itself by early evening, another significant increase over last year.

 How high will the sales numbers be by the end of Sunday, the end of Black Friday weekend, and how wild will Cyber Monday be?
 Will these trends continue throughout the rest of the holiday shopping season?
-All signs point toward this being an exceptional year for both online and brick-and-mortor retailers and shoppers are excited to be finding good deals.
+All signs point toward this being an exceptional year for both online and brick-and-mortar retailers and shoppers are excited to be finding good deals.